 For more information, see FSU's Information Security Policy and FSU's Commercial Solicitation Policy.

 This policy should not discourage instructor-approved collaboration, such as participating in study groups or working together on group assignments.
 It is often beneficial for students to study together and test one another on course material.
 Similarly, sharing class notes free of charge with a classmate who was absent or was unable to take good notes during class does not violate FSU's policies.
 This collaboration does not apply to items being turned in for a grade unless the instructor has directed you to collaborate on a group assignment.
-Selling or buying answers to assignments that are to be turned in for a grade that are not group assignments is a clear violation of the FSU Honor Code.

 When students are in need of academic accommodations that include receiving course notes, instructors usually make an announcement requesting an official note taker.
 These announcements and email requests from the instructor do not violate FSU policy.